John J. Carson

 John J. Carson was a 20th-century American politician who served in the Truman Administration as a commissioner of the Federal Trade Commission (FTC) from 1949 to 1953.
 A Republican who was nominated to one of the party's posts on the FTC, he nevertheless drew ire from his own party owing to his past association with a group of business cooperatives.

 Background

-Carson was born in Smith Valley, Indiana, an unincorporated community south of Indianapolis, where he then grew up.
+Carson was born in Smith Valley, Indiana, an unincorporated community south of Indianapolis, where he grew up.

 Career

 Carson's first job was as a messenger boy for the president of the American National Bank of Indianapolis.
 He then worked for the Van Camp Packing Company as bookkeeper and accountant.
 By 1912, he had gone into journalism and had become city editor in Indianapolis.